IBM-Cloud/logistics-wizard/README.md

 * [logistics-wizard-controller][controller_github_url] acts as the main controller for interaction between the services.
 It receives requests from the user interface and routes them to the ERP or the weather recommendation service.

-Visit the [wiki](https://github.com/IBM-Cloud/logistics-wizard/wiki) for a detailed breakdown of Logistics Wizard's architecture and deployment strategy.

 ## Related Blog Posts, Videos, etc

 - [Microservices on Bluemix: A multi-compute approach using Cloud Foundry and OpenWhisk](https://www.ibm.com/blogs/bluemix/2017/02/microservices-multi-compute-approach-using-cloud-foundry-openwhisk/)